-- Under-capacitation in leadership for good governance. - There is a shortage of planning and capacity to improve productivity, accountability, and customer-orientation. - the citizen and therefore is meant to be and service-driven towards citizens and other institutional clients.
-Related skills and capacities are necessary. - while Government worldwide is changing rapidly.
+- Under-capacitation in leadership for good governance. - There is a shortage of planning and capacity to improve productivity, accountability, and customer-orientation. - The public sector's mission is to serve the citizen and therefore is meant to be more open, more efficient and effective, and service-driven towards citizens and other institutional clients.
+Related skills and capacities are necessary. - The public sector is difficult to change while Government worldwide is changing rapidly.
 There is an acute need for change management skills. - There is a shortage in some core competencies such as result-orientation and professionalism.
-Capacity building and training in core competencies is key. - The public sector in Bahrain suffers •employment' and is very large based on international norms.
+Capacity building and training in core competencies is key. - The public sector in Bahrain suffers 'over-employment' and is very large based on international norms.
 It needs skills beyond conventional HR management to reap maximum benefit from the existing workforce. - Research awareness among public sector professionals is minimal impeding evidence-based decision-making.